chris-visser/meteor-vue-admin/README.md

 are covered:

 - Meteor Integration with Vuetify
-- Login, Registration, Access Control, Forgot Password and User Management
+- Login, Registration, Access Control, Forgot Password
+- User Overview + Management
 - Forgot Password flow
 - Realtime as the default
+- A convenient Vuex controlled messaging system to notify users
 - Automatic redirects to the login on authenticated routes
 - Eslint configured for Meteor + Vue